jan-strum/short-link-generator/README.md

 ## Project Requirements

-- Your database of shortlinks should persist between server restarts.
+- Your database of ShortLinks should persist between server restarts.
-- There should be an endpoint that resolves `http://localhost:3000/[SHORTLINK]` to whatever was created for that shortlink.
+- There should be an endpoint that resolves `http://localhost:3000/[ShortLink]` to whatever was created for that ShortLink.
-- The backened should have a RESTful API to create shortlinks, list all shortlinks, and view a single shortlink.
+- The backened should have a RESTful API to create ShortLinks, list all ShortLinks, and view a single ShortLink.
-- The frontend should have a view to create shortlinks and a view to display all shortlinks.
+- The frontend should have a view to create ShortLinks and a view to display all ShortLinks.
 - There should be minimal styles applied (you don't need a pixel perfect UI, just enough to see design considerations).